IT

 Goal: [Core business objective]

-Request: 10 key KPIs + target values, measurement methods, and owners in table format.#16.
-Excel Formula Writing
+Request: 10 core KPIs + each metric's target, measurement method, and owner in table format

 Data structure: [Sheet name and cell location description]

-Conditions: Based on Office 365; include step-by-step explanation for complex formulas.🎯 Other Practical Tasks (17–20)
+Conditions: Based on Office 365; include step-by-step explanations for complex formulas

 You are an HR expert and interviewer.